CSC207-UofT/course-project-gitgarden/phase2/progress_report.md

 - Testing: Andy + Onyx

 The User Interface has been worked on by **Patrick** and **Melaney**.
-**Patrick** has been working more on updating the Client.UI to connect with the new Phase 2 code, whereas **Melaney** has been implementing new Client.UI features, such as Dark Mode.
+**Patrick** has been working more on updating the UI to connect with the new Phase 2 code, whereas **Melaney** has been implementing new UI features, such as Dark Mode.

 We had a substantial amount of refactoring to do with regards to data persistency, due to a Clean Architecture error in Phase 1 where the data access was placed in the